erenisci/erenisci/README.md

 ### About Me

-- 🎓 OSTIM Technical University — BSc in Software Engineering, _High Honors_ (2025)
+- 🎓 OSTIM Technical University — Bachelor of Science in Software Engineering, _High Honors_ (2025)
 - Full-stack developer (MERN + TypeScript) focused on designing and shipping scalable, production-grade web and backend systems
 - Strong background in Python backend development and applied machine learning, computer vision, and NLP in real-world systems
 - Experienced in building end-to-end systems that span cloud backends, web/mobile frontends, and embedded devices